Connect Shopify to Amazon: Complete 2026 guide

 Customer data ownership

 On Amazon, customer relationships stop at the transaction.
 On Shopify, you gain access to customer emails, repeat purchase behaviour, and lifetime value metrics.
-That data allows you to launch email campaigns, loyalty programs, and subscriptions: all of which build retention that isn’t possible on Amazon.

 Multi-channel inventory sync